guneyeroglu/rick-and-morty-app/README.md

 ## DEPLOYMENT

-### - Netlify
+### - Vercel

-I preferred Netlify for the deployment phase.
-You can access it via this [link](https://rickandmorty-wikiapp.netlify.app/).
+I preferred Vercel for the deployment phase.
+You can access it via this [link](https://wiki-rickandmorty.vercel.app).

 ### - Localhost